Datura-ai/smart-scrape/docs/running_a_miner.md

 ```

 ### Variable Explanation
-- `--vicuna.model_name`: Specify any Vicuna style model.
 - `--wallet.name`: Provide the name of your wallet.
 - `--wallet.hotkey`: Enter your wallet's hotkey.
-- `--netuid`: Use `8` for testnet.
+- `--netuid`: Use `41` for testnet.
 - `--subtensor.network`: Specify the network you want to use (`finney`, `test`, `local`, etc).
 - `--logging.debug`: Adjust the logging level according to your preference.
 - `--axon.port`: Specify the port number you want to use.

 ## Conclusion
-By following this guide, you should be able to setup and run a Vicuna miner using the smart-scrape repository with PM2.
+By following this guide, you should be able to setup and run a Smart-scrape miner using the smart-scrape repository with PM2.
 Ensure that you monitor your processes and check the logs regularly for any issues or important information.
 For more details or if you encounter any problems, refer to the official documentation or seek help from the community.